 What is it?

-Creatine appears to help muscles make more of an energy source called adenosine triphosphate (ATP).
+Creatine seems to help muscles make more of an energy source called adenosine triphosphate (ATP).
 ATP stores and moves energy in the body's cells.
-It's used for activity that involves quick bursts of activity, such as weightlifting or sprinting.
+It's used for activity that involves quick bursts of movement, such as weightlifting or sprinting.
 But there's no proof that creatine helps you do better at sports that make you breathe at a higher rate and raise your heart rate, called aerobic sports.